 - 1. Brunner Island: Coal-to-dual fuel conversion completed in 2016; coal-fired generation is already restricted during the EPA Ozone Season (May 1 to September 30 of each year) and will cease by year-end 2028.
 Montour: Coal-to-gas conversion completed in August 2023.
-Wagner Unit 3: Coal-to-oil conversion to be complete by year-end 2023.
+Wagner Unit 3: Coal-to-oil conversion was completed in late 2023.
 However, in the fourth quarter of 2023, we provided a notice to PJM that requested deactivation of Wagner on June 1, 2025. - 2.
 We have provided a notice to PJM that requested deactivation of Brandon Shores on June 1, 2025.